 The rhizosphere’s analogous aquatic counterpart, the phycosphere, has as its most appealing attribute to plant research a relative facility through which it lends itself for scientific study.
 Unlike rhizosphere samples, these already aqueous samples are quickly prepared for DNA extraction [phycosphere methods paper].
-Conversely, rhizosphere samples require more involved DNA extraction steps including the meticulous selection of root-interface soil and filtration steps to separate microbes from it, resulting in time-costly overheads [psl spheres].
-To benefit plant research, the rhizosphere needs to be transformed into a synthetic version of a phycosphere with reduced complexity.
-To achieve this, the system necessitated a candidate soil algae to serve as host and a collection of representative soil bacteria from which to engineer synthetic communities and present to the host.
-Lastly, these components must to prove capable of behaving like one in a true phycosphere, especially the members of the core root microbiota [core microbiota papers], see TableX
+In addition, rhizosphere samples also require more involved DNA extraction steps including the meticulous selection of root-interface soil and filtration steps to separate microbes from it, resulting in time-costly overheads [psl spheres].
+In order to benefit plant research, the rhizosphere needs to be transformed into a synthetic version of a phycosphere with reduced complexity.
+To achieve this, the system requires a candidate soil algae to serve as host and a collection of representative soil bacteria from which to engineer synthetic communities and present to the host.
+Lastly, these components must prove capable of behaving like one in a true phycosphere; in particular the members of the core root microbiota [core microbiota papers], see TableX.